triggerdotdev/trigger.dev/apps/webapp/templates/docs/resend-welcome-drip-campaign-local.md

 npm run dev
 ```

-You should see a message like the following:
+You should see a message output in your terminal like the following:

 ```
 [trigger.dev]  ✨ Connected and listening for events [resend-welcome-drip-campaign]